nish-d/vicky002.github.io/_posts/2015-12-25-A-Comprehensive-Personal-Year-In-review-(2015).md

 **November 2015**: November again an awesome month!
 Bhai and Bhabhiji (Microsoft Couple) were back to India.
 It was a festive Season and family time.
 I had great moments with my family.

 **December 2015**: Brother Moved to US again.
 I was busy working on few projects.
 I spent lot of my time during open source.
 On 4th December, [AlgoWiki](https://github.com/vicky002/AlgoWiki) was trending on github.
-I created two bots The L for [Twitter] and [Slack].
+I created two bots The L for [Twitter](https://twitter.com/The_L__) and [Slack](https://github.com/vicky002/slack-thel).
 Slack liked and retweeted my post.
 Slack-TheL was featured in Python Weekly.
-Lastly I had applied for an Internship at [Bon Happeetee](), I really liked thier concept and wanted to work with them.
-I had interviews with Pramit Sir and Finally I was offered an Internship.
+Lastly I had applied for an Internship at [Bon Happeetee](http://www.bonhappetee.com/), I really liked their concept and wanted to work with them.
+I interviewed with Pramit Sir (CTO) and Finally I was offered an Internship.

-I am going to a trip to North East with college friends to celebrate New year.
+I am going on a trip to North East with college friends to celebrate New year.
 I'll be back on 5th and from 7th Jan I'll start working at Bon Happeetee.

 ## Goals for 2015